 It’s important to follow the community guidelines and be responsible when posting.
 If you come across any abusive behavior or rule violations, report the users involved to keep the environment safe and respectful.

 Publer is a social media management tool that works with many different platforms.
-It supports Twitter, Facebook, Instagram, TikTok, LinkedIn, Pinterest, Google Business, YouTube, WordPress, Telegram, and soon Mastodon.
+It supports Twitter, Facebook, Instagram, TikTok, LinkedIn, Pinterest, Google Business, YouTube, WordPress, Telegram, and most recently: Mastodon.

 To get started with Publer, choose one of the three available plans: Free, Professional, and Business.